The Hour-By-Hour Guide to Getting Through Work on Zero Sleep

 7:30 AM: Run Out The Door

 Exercise might be a hard sell in your current state, but multiple researchers recommend a bout of cardio to kick off the day.
-Vladyslav Vyadzovskiy, neuroscience professor at the University of Oxford, wrote that “while running may tire your body out, such exercise might actually reduce your brain’s need for sleep.”
+Vladyslav Vyadzovskiy, professor of neuroscience at the University of Oxford, wrote that “while running may tire your body out, such exercise might actually reduce your brain’s need for sleep.”

 8 AM: Coffee Good, Donuts Bad

 Have a cup of coffee.
 It takes about 20 to 30 minutes for the caffeine to kick in, so you don’t want to wait until you’re at work.
-If you can handle it consider having a mini-dose of caffeine immediately after you wake up.
+If you can handle it, consider having a mini-dose of caffeine immediately after you wake up.
 Evidence suggests caffeine can boost exercise – but it also works sitting at your kitchen table.
 If you’re not a big coffee drinker, this isn’t the time to experiment with a jacked-up workout.

 8:30 AM: Keep Your Conversations Strictly Business

 Have tentative lunch plans with a high-maintenance friend?
 Bow out now.
 “Our ability to regulate emotions is impaired without sleep and we might say or do things we will ultimately regret,” says Eti Ben-Simon, a psychologist and sleep researcher at the University of California, Berkeley.
 “It would be wise to stay clear of people that typically require some energy to be polite to.”
 That’s a nice way of saying that exhaustion makes you more likely to go ape-shit.

 9 AM: Tackle The Hard Stuff